Skip to content

 UNDO_TABLESPACE = example-new-tablespace

-The UNDO_TABLESPACE initialization parameter is a dynamic parameter and doesn't result in any downtime when you apply the modification.
-However, it's a best practice to reboot the DB instance after you make a change.
-For more information, see Managing Undo on the Oracle website.
+Note: Because UNDO_TABLESPACE is a dynamic parameter, downtime doesn't occur when you modify it.
+However, it's a best practice to reboot the DB instance after you modify a parameter.
+For more information, see Managing undo on the Oracle website.

-To verify that the new undo tablespace is the default tablespace, run the following query:
+3. Run the following query to verify that the new undo tablespace parameter is the default tablespace:

 Related information

-How can I create CloudWatch alarms to monitor the Amazon RDS free storage space and prevent storage full issues?
+How do I create CloudWatch alarms to monitor Amazon RDS free storage space and prevent storage-full issues?

 Managing capacity automatically with Amazon RDS storage autoscaling

-Why is my Amazon RDS for Oracle DB instance using more storage than expected?
+Why does my Amazon RDS for Oracle DB instance use more storage than I expect?

 2 Comments